 What Is a Level 1 Subacute Drug Detox?

-A level 1 subacute drug or alcohol detox is for those who require immediate medical care but who aren’t experiencing life-threatening withdrawal symptoms that require urgent, high-intensive care.
+A level 1 subacute drug or alcohol detox is for those who require immediate medical care but who may be experiencing life-threatening withdrawal symptoms that require urgent, high-intensive care.
 This detox program provides patients with the support and medications they need without the 24-hour monitoring and supervision provided by an acute drug detox program.

 Who Needs a Level 1 Subacute Medical Detox?